josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 How could we disagree so sharply?

-After using Tailwind professionally—and even on a few small personal projects—over the last year, I've come to what might just prove to be the most unpopular opinion of all:
+After using Tailwind for the last year—both professionally and on a few small personal projects—I've come to what might just be the most unpopular opinion of all:

 **Both sides are right.**

-We won't ever get anywhere debating the merits or flaws of Tailwind, for the same reason my brother and I never made any progress with each other talking about our music tastes: it turns out, he and I actually saw every artist and album in pretty much exactly the same way; we just didn't agree on what was a feature, and what was a bug.
+We won't ever get anywhere debating the merits or flaws of Tailwind, for the same reason my brother and I never persuaded each other on music: it turns out, he and I actually saw every artist and album in pretty much exactly the same way; we just didn't agree on what was a feature, and what was a bug.

 Likewise, I suspect most people on opposing sides of the Tailwind debate actually see Tailwind quite similarly.
-I've come to believe the core of the debate isn't so much about the factual details of the thing in front of us (and so debating those is useless); it's about the intangible personal context each one of us is bringing to the table.
+I've come to believe the core of the debate isn't so much about the factual details of the thing in front of us (and so debating those is useless; where you see a selling point, I see a flaw); it's about the intangible personal context each one of us is bringing to the table.

 Tailwind _is_ great.